K-Veschgini/jsonjet/docs/jet/statements/list.md

 ## Description

-The `list` statement displays information about various system entities.
-It provides an overview of the current state of streams, flows, lookups, and subscriptions.
+This statement queries and displays information about system components.
+It provides a snapshot of the current state across streams, flows, lookups, and subscriptions.

 ## Parameters